Sidelaunch/Phillips-Hue-Webapp/README.md

 # Phillips-Hue-Webapp

-Web application using the Phillips Hue SDK to control an RBG bulb
+Web application for bae using the Phillips Hue SDK to control an RBG bulb